kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: In simplewallet.exe, I get an error `Error: failed to save new wallet: boost::filesystem::unique__path: Keyset as registered is invalid`.
 How can I fix it?**

     A: This is caused by some broken windows crypto keys.
 Navigate to C:/Users/*Your Windows Username*/AppData/Roaming/Microsoft/Crypto/RSA/.
 There should be a folder in there, with a long name, like `S-1-5-21-1416222650-108526586-4052533318-1000`.
 Enter this folder, and delete the files in there.
 Then reboot.

+* **Q: When I open TurtleCoind on a Mac, I get an error `Illegal instruction: 4`.
+How can I fix it?**

+    A: This is a known issue with older macs, and currently has no fix unfortunately, aside from compiling the binaries yourself.
+It is due to the version of libboost in the compiled software being incompatible with older macs.
+See https://github.com/turtlecoin/meta/issues/26.
+If you want to attempt to compile yourself, a rough guide is given below, a more in-depth guide will be created at some point.
+Thanks to @jprjr.
+  * Install homebrew
+  * Install boost and cmake with homebrew
+  * Download the turtle source, from https://github.com/turtlecoin/turtlecoin/
+  * Create a build directory, then run `cmake /path/to/source/directory`
+  * Run `make`

 ## Other